 - Visa on Arrival at Chiang Mai International Airport (CNX)

 Thailand Immigration at the airports usually has separate counters not only for Foreign passports and Thai passports but also ASEAN passports and even Chinese passports.

 The steps of Thailand Immigration control procedure for foreign passport holders are listed below.

 Present your passport and boarding pass.
 Immigration card (TM.6) is no longer used at the airports.

 In most cases, your passport must be valid for at least 6 months from the day of your arrival.
 Tourists who are planning to use Visa on Arrival must possess passport with at least 1 month validity.

-Thailand Immigration cards are usually given out during the flight so you can save time at the airport.
-If you won’t get one, don’t worry, you can find plenty of them just before the Immigration.
-More information about Thai immigration card can be found here: Thailand Arrival / Departure Card.
+Thailand Immigration card is currently only needed when arriving by land or by sea.
+You can find plenty of them just before the Immigration.
+More information about Thai immigration card can be found here: Thailand Arrival Card.